 Choose how to send the initial copy.
 Here, I will use the network to send the copy.
-If you work with branch office, it could be useful to send the initial copy using external media, depending the bandwidth.
+If you work with a branch office, it could be useful to send the initial copy using external media, depending on the bandwidth.

 Once complete and depending the size of the Virtual Machine, then the VM will appear on the secondary host.

 Changes will be sent every 5 minutes.